 1.3.2 Physical Scope and Boundary of the TOE

-The TOE is the database engine of the SQL Server 2008 and its related guidance documentation.
+The TOE is the database engine of the SQL Server 2012 and its related guidance documentation.
 This engine is available in three different configurations (x86, x64, IA64).
-X86 and x64 are part of the TOE, IA64 is not.
+Only the x64 version is subject to this evaluation.